Term: Tuberculosis (TB)

 Last Updated: 2011-05-18

 Tuberculosis (TB) is a disease that is acquired through an infection from a bacterium called Mycobacterium tuberculosis.
 TB is highly contagious: it is spread through the air by individuals with infected lungs or throats when they cough, sneeze, or talk.
-An individual with a spreading TB disease will become sick; and if left untreated, the individual may die.
+(Martens et al., 2010).

 For more information on TB, including the ICD-9-CM and ICD-10-CA codes and laboratory methods used to identify TB in MCHP research, see the Tuberculosis (TB) - Method of Identification concept.